Welcome to Year 8 Guided Pathways

 In Years 9, 10 and 11 students will follow six core subjects and are guided to study up to four others from a wide variety of subjects that are accredited through GCSE and Technical Awards.

 Religious Education, English Language and English Literature, Mathematics and combined Sciences are core subjects (in addition to non-examination PE).
 Students are asked to express a preference to study four additional subjects.
 Students will be required to express a preference to study at least one of: French; Spanish; Geography or History.

 By constantly seeking ways to raise achievement, we have developed a curriculum where the needs of every student are addressed.
 Students should use their latest assessment sheets to support the identification of subject preferences.
-Following the Guided Pathways’ Evening, students should discuss their preferences with parents, then access the SIMs Options package through the website or Student App to select their chosen subjects.
+Following the Guided Pathways’ Evening on 19th February 2024, students should discuss their preferences with parents, then access the SIMs Options package through the website or Student App to select their chosen subjects.
 Opportunities will be provided for students to access the SIMS options package during the Guided Pathways’ Evening; however, this can also be completed at home.